What are the aims of this leaflet?

 Is azathioprine safe in pregnancy, during breastfeeding or if my partner and I are trying for a child?

-Can I take other medicines at the same time as azathioprine?
+Can other medicines be taken at the same time as azathioprine?

 - Allopurinol and febuxostat (for gout) should not be taken together with azathioprine.